akamy-rent/akamy-rent.github.io/ms3.md

 ### User Guide

 #### Landing Page
 The landing page of the app shows the main benefits of using smart contracts.
-The user can sign up a new account or login in a exited accouunt.
+The user can sign up a new account or login in a existed accouunt.
 After logging in the account, the navigation bar in the landing page will show three options: Dashboard, Add Smart Contract, and Messenger which provide users with a quick start of the website main fucntions.

 ![landing](./docs/M3/landing.gif)